How to Identify an Insolvent Company

 - An injection of cash into the business (e.g. business loans, directors loans, factoring)

-- Agreeing payment arrangements with creditors which are affordable, based on cash flow projections (and which don’t result in further arrears)
+- Agreeing payment arrangements with creditors which are affordable, based on cash flow projections (and which do not result in further arrears)

-- Actions to improve profitability and cash flow (e.g. cost saving measures)
+- Actions to improve profitability and cash flow (e.g. cost saving measures, or better credit control)

 - A sale of surplus assets to raise funds to support cash flow

-However if the directors are unable to address the situation through such actions then it is likely that an insolvency solution will be required.
-The 2 most likely outcomes are a Company Voluntary Arrangement (CVA) or a Creditors Voluntary Liquidation (CVL) and you can visit our Debt Advice pages to read more about these solutions.
+However, if the directors are unable to address the situation through such actions, then it is likely that an insolvency solution will be required.
+The three most likely outcomes are Administration, a Company Voluntary Arrangement (CVA) or a Creditors’ Voluntary Liquidation (CVL) and you can read more about these potential solutions via the links below.